 Judith Rossell's WITHERING-BY-SEA and WOODWORM MIRE, the first two books in the Stella Montgomery Intrigue series, set in Victorian England, in which an inquisitive 11-year old orphan witnesses a man hide a small package for which he is murdered, plunging her into an adventure where she must protect the mysterious package, defy her three dreadful aunts, a hand of glory, a clockwork beetle, an enormous ghostly sea-serpent, and mutton-in-aspic, in order to escape from the murderous stage magician and his thugs, uncover the secret of her own identity, and find her way home, to Reka Simonsen at Atheneum, in a two-book deal, at auction, for publication in Spring 2016.

-Kristen Pettit at HarperCollins Children's Books has bought, at auction, North American rights to The Pages Between Us by Lindsey Taylor Leavitt and Robin Mellom, in a two-book deal.
+Kristen Pettit at HarperCollins Children's Books has bought, at auction, North American rights to THE PAGES BETWEEN US and THE PAGES BETWEEN US: IN THE SPOTLIGHT by Lindsey Taylor Leavitt and Robin Mellom, in a two-book deal.
 Two best friends separated by conflicting middle-school class schedules vow to keep their closeness alive through the pages of a notebook, and its pages become a lifeline, with the power either to bring them together or tear them apart.
 The first book will publish in 2016.
 Sarah Davies at the The Greenhouse Literary Agency did the deal for Leavitt, and Jill Corcoran at Jill Corcoran Literary Agency did the deal for Mellom.

 Erin Fry's THE BENEFACTOR, eight high school seniors compete for a college scholarship on a reality show where do-or-die challenges require more than high SAT scores to avoid elimination, to be released as a Kindle Serial in six weekly episodes beginning October 8, 2013 and the trade paperback edition available January 2014, to Marilyn Brigham at Skyscape.